 © The Archbishops' Council of the Church of England 11 August Clare of Assisi Founder of the Minoresses (Poor Clares) Born in 1193 in Assisi of a wealthy family, Clare caught the joy of a new vision of the gospel from Francis's preaching.
 She escaped from home, first to the Benedictines and then to a Béguine-style group, and she chose a contemplative way of life when she founded her own community, which lived in corporate poverty understood as dependence on God, with a fresh, democratic lifestyle.
 Clare became the first woman to write a religious Rule for women, and in it showed great liberty of spirit in dealing with earlier prescriptions.
 During the long years after Francis' death, she supported his earlier companions in their desire to remain faithful to his vision, as she did.
 Some of her last words were, 'Blessed be God, for having created me.'
+Jeremy Taylor Bishop of Down and Connor, Teacher of the Faith, 1667 Holy and loving God, you dwell in the human heart and make us partakers of the divine nature in Christ our great high priest: help us who remember your servant Jeremy Taylor to put our trust in your heavenly promises and follow a holy life in virtue and true godliness; through Jesus Christ your Son our Lord, who is alive and reigns with you, in the unity of the Holy Spirit, one God, now and for ever. © The Archbishops' Council of the Church of England 13 August Jeremy Taylor Bishop of Down and Connor, Teacher of the Faith Jeremy Taylor was born in Cambridge in 1613 and educated there at Gonville & Caius College.
+He was ordained in 1633 and, as the Civil War got under way, he became a chaplain with the Royalist forces.
+He was captured and imprisoned briefly but after his release went to Wales, where the Earl of Carbery gave him refuge.
+He wrote prolifically whilst there, notably The Rule and Exercise of Holy Living in 1650 and of Holy Dying the following year.
+In 1658 he went to Ireland to lecture and two years later was made Bishop of Down and Connor.
+He found many of his clergy held to Presbyterianism and so ignored him; and the Romans rejected him as a Protestant.
+In turn, he treated both sides harshly.
+His health was worn down by the protracted conflicts and he died on this day in 1667.
 The Blessed Virgin Mary Blessed are you, Mary for you believed that what was said to you by the Lord would be fulfilled.
 Alleluia.
 In the womb of Mary, you found a dwelling place on earth, O Christ; remain for ever in our hearts.
 Alleluia Mary gave birth to the Word of God; truly she is the ever-blessed mother of Christ our Lord.
 Alleluia.
 Almighty God, who looked upon the lowliness of the Blessed Virgin Mary and chose her to be the mother of your only Son: grant that we who are redeemed by his blood may share with her in the glory of your eternal kingdom; through Jesus Christ our Lord.
 Amen.